-All linear models make some assumptions about the underlying data.
-For one thing, the data should accord with the fact the model is composed of a linear combination of the effects.
-Non-linearity would suggest that the model effects be modified or that a different kind of model be used.
-In addition, each type of linear model usually makes some assumptions about the distribution of the data.
-For the reported statistics to be valid, it is essential to understand and check these assumptions for the specific type of model being used.
+All linear models make some assumptions about the underlying population from which the data are sampled.
+For one thing, the sampled population should accord with the fact that the model is composed of a linear combination of the effects.
+Non-linearity would suggest that the model effects should be modified or that a different kind of model should be used.
+In addition, each type of linear model usually makes some assumptions about the distribution of the population.
+For the reported statistics to be valid, it is essential to understand and either check these assumptions or have a basis for accepting these assumptions for the specific type of model being used.

 In general, the type of model to be used is determined by the nature of the dependent variable.

 Readers may be familiar with linear regression, multiple linear regression, or analysis of variance (ANOVA).

 These models can be considered part of larger category of linear models called general linear model.
 The dependent variable is continuous interval/ratio, and there are assumptions about the distribution of the sampled population.
 These models are usually called parametric models or tests, although technically other types of models which assume properties about the parameters of the model are also parametric in nature.

 Generalized linear models

 Models for other types of dependent variables can be developed in a generalized linear model framework.
 This approach is similar to general linear model approach, except that there are different assumptions about the nature of the dependent variable or the distribution of its population.